-As part of UpKeep, our new feature to keep our NWG Manage customers' devices on the latest stable version, we reviewed the latest Fortinet releases and recommend an upgrade to FortiOS 7.4.11 for all supported devices.
+As part of UpKeep, our new feature to keep our NWG Manage customers' devices on the latest stable version, we reviewed the latest Fortinet releases and recommend FortiOS 7.4.11 for all supported devices.
 More details below.

 Why Are You Sharing This Information?